Most people think that there is only one types of surrogacy, but this is incorrect – there are several forms of surrogacy.

 To learn more about commercial and altruistic surrogacy arrangements and regulations related to reimbursements, you should get in contact with an experienced local lawyer who specializes in reproductive law.

-Where Will The Process Take Place?
+Types of Surrogacy and Location: Where Will the Process Take Place?

 A further category to consider is where the surrogacy journey will take place.